nodriza-io/script-builder/README.md

 ```

 ---

-## Best Practices

-- Keep your API keys secure; they are stored per domain in `accounts/<domain>/config.json`.
-- Use separate script codes for dev and prod environments.
 - Commit only source files; use `.gitignore` to exclude `node_modules`, local script files, and secrets.
 - Document your scripts and payloads for easier maintenance.
 - Always test in dev before publishing to prod.

 ---

-## Contributing

-Pull requests and issues are welcome!
-Please follow conventional commit messages and document any new features in the README.

----

 ## License

-MIT

-## Commands

 ### 1) `./script create`